 So now you know WHY we do it, and I bet you’re wondering HOW we do it.
 Next up posts on road trip hacks with kids, what to pack, and apps I love that make a road trip easy as pie.
 Stay tuned!

-I often post about my family’s travel adventures over in my Facebook Group (where we also talk about simple ways to be healthy and awkwardness) Come hang out!
+I often post about my family’s travel adventures on Facebook (where we also talk about simple ways to be healthy and my general badassery and awkwardness) Come hang out!